EliAndrewC/l7r/setting/budgets.md

 The breakdowns below show the typical allocation at each tier.
 Numbers are approximate and vary by domain, province, and the personalities and politics of the office-holders.
 The **informal income** column shows the office-holder's effective personal take above their formal stipend, calculated as a ~10% skim on the ministry budget they administer ("a tithe", a customary rate built into many Rokugani fiscal formalities, e.g. the 10-koku Imperial registration fee on a 100-koku bounty).
 Strictly speaking, this is not built into the budget, and in fact office holders are expected to pay all expenses related to their duties even if those expenses exceed their income.
 As with tax farming, the presumption is that forward-thinking appointees will save their money in years of plenty so that they can spend their savings and/or make use of lineage reserves as needed in lean years.
 The 10% figure is thus only a loose average, and corrupt officials may extract more, while scrupulous samurai might consistently draw on family connections to make up chronic shortfalls without ever personally enriching themselves.

-### Domain Ministry Budgets
+### Domain ministry budgets

 A typical domain generates ~256,000 koku/year in tax throughput at the daimyo's tier (the six provincial governors' tax obligations passed up + the capital city's direct tax base and import tariffs + domain-level revenue from mining royalties, large cross-province sake export licenses, craft monopolies, and special assessments).
-Of this, ~60,300 koku flows up to the clan daimyo, family daimyo, and Imperial superiors as the 10% land-output kick-ups (see [The Imperial Budget](#the-imperial-budget) below); ~54,500 flows up to those same superiors as the 10% tariff kick-ups on the domain's typical ~545,000 koku of imported-goods sales volume (per the Yasuki Taka rate structure documented in [l7r.md - The Ministry of Revenue](l7r.md#the-ministry-of-revenue)); ~32,000 funds the ~800 working capital samurai the daimyo pays (stipends + food + equipment - the other ~300 of the domain's working samurai serve in Empire-paid posts elsewhere); ~50,000 funds the six domain ministries' **overhead budgets** (materials, contracts, ministry-specific staff, ministers' formal stipends and customary skims); ~1,400 covers minor domain servants, supplies, and the daimyo's direct administrative staff.
+Of this, ~60,300 koku flows up to the clan daimyo, family daimyo, and Imperial superiors as the 10% land-output kick-ups (see [The Imperial Budget](#the-imperial-budget) below); ~54,500 flows up to those same superiors as the 10% tariff kick-ups on the domain's typical ~545,000 koku of imported-goods sales volume (per the "Yasuki Taka" rate structure documented in [l7r.md - The Ministry of Revenue](l7r.md#the-ministry-of-revenue)); ~32,000 funds the ~800 working capital samurai the daimyo pays (stipends + food + equipment - the other ~300 of the domain's working samurai serve in Empire-paid posts elsewhere); ~50,000 funds the six domain ministries' **overhead budgets** (materials, contracts, ministry-specific staff, ministers' formal stipends and customary skims); ~1,400 covers minor domain servants, supplies, and the daimyo's direct administrative staff.
 The remaining ~58,000 koku is the **daimyo's discretionary cut** - the daimyo's "tax-farming cut," significantly higher than a provincial governor's ~10,000 and a county magistrate's ~1,000 but not by a fixed ratio.

 **Note**: as at the provincial tier, the ministry budgets shown here are **overhead only** - they do NOT include capital samurai stipends, which are funded as a separate ~32,000-koku line from the daimyo's overall budget.
 The Ministry of Retainers *administers* stipend disbursement (rice/coin denomination decisions, rank-squared calculations, payment-day logistics) but the funds themselves flow from the daimyo's tax-farming allocation, not from the Retainers ministry's ~3,000-koku overhead budget.
 Only working samurai past their gempukku and not yet retired receive stipends.